logicalguess/bacon-devday-code/README.md

+Changes by LogicalGuess on the [flows branch](https://github.com/logicalguess/bacon-devday-code/tree/flows)

 This is the Bacon.JS coding excercise we did at ReaktorDevDay 2012.
 Below are the instructions in case you wanna try it yourself.
 You may also have a look at the [Full Solution](https://github.com/raimohanska/bacon-devday-code/tree/full-solution) which is in another branch.